sean-smith/scale-out-computing-on-aws/docs/install-soca-cluster.md

 ## Upload to S3

-Go to your Amazon S3 bash and click "Create Bucket"
+Go to your Amazon S3 console and click "Create Bucket"

 ![](imgs/install-1.png)